-Sound manufacturing, storage and transportation practices for foods for human consumption were established by the MINSALUD (according to the official gazette N° 36,081, dated 07/11/1996.)
+This Resolution establishes the rules for manufacturing, storage and transportation practices for foods for human consumption (published at the official gazette N° 36,081, dated 07/11/1996.)
 MINSALUD and INDEPABIS are the enforcing entities for these regulations.

 5. Law for the Defense of the People in the Access to Goods and Services